Noether type discrete conserved quantities arising from a finite element approximation of a variational problem: Introduction and historical background

 Symmetries are an extremely important and continually occurring feature of differential equations arising from many applicable areas, including mathematical physics, meteorology and differential geometry, that was first developed by Sophus Lie for the purpose of studying solutions of differential equations in the late 19th century \cite[c.f.]{Lie:1971}.

 Noether's (1st) Theorem \cite{Noether:1971} is a striking result which in the continuous setting connects these symmetries with conservation laws associated to the Euler--Lagrange equations {of a variational problem}.
 Roughly, the theorem states that given a variational problem with an underlying symmetry, there exists a natural conservation law associated to it.
 For example, a symmetry of translation with respect to the spatial coordinates results in a conservation of linear momentum, a symmetry of rotation results in conservation of angular momentum and a symmetry of translation with respect to the temporal coordinate gives a conservation of energy.
 A famous example from meteorology is that of \emph{potential vorticity}.
 This is a conservation law arising from a particle relabelling pseudo-group symmetry.
-This quantity is extremely important in studying the evolution of a cyclone.
+This quantity is extremely important in studying the evolution of a cyclone \cite[c.f.]{DavisEmanuel:1991}.

-The work of Noether has gained public attention recently with the publication of an article in the New York Times \cite{Angier:2012} where the result is \begin{quote} ``consider[ed] \dots as important as Einstein's theory of relativity; it undergirds much of today's vanguard research in physics, including the hunt for the almighty Higgs boson.'' \end{quote}
+The work of Noether has gained public attention recently with the publication of an article in the New York Times \cite{Angier:2012} where the result is \begin{quote} ``consider[ed] \dots as important as Einstein's theory of relativity; it underg[ir]ds much of today's vanguard research in physics, including the hunt for the almighty Higgs boson.'' \end{quote}